 Streets in New York City (and the world) are often christened with appealing names that indirectly reflect the history of their surroundings in a subtle manner.
 This unspoken rule does not apply to the following roundup of streets with functional names in NYC:

-Tunnel Approach and Tunnel Exit Streets
+1. Tunnel Entrance and Tunnel Exit Streets

 When the Queens Midtown Tunnel was built in 1940, connecting Hunters Point, Queens, to Murray Hill, Manhattan, two streets were constructed with it.
-Tunnel Approach Street and Tunnel Exit Street are exactly what they sound like.
+Tunnel Entrance Street (formerly Tunnel Approach) and Tunnel Exit Street are exactly what they sound like.
 The former leads to the tunnel’s entrance, and the latter allows exiting cars to diffuse into Second or Third Ave gradually over eight blocks.
-What’s interesting is that, despite the surrounding neighborhood having blossomed over the past seven decades, Tunnel Approach and Tunnel Exit Streets have no street addresses.
+What’s interesting is that, despite the surrounding neighborhood having blossomed over the past seven decades, Tunnel Entrance and Tunnel Exit Streets have no street addresses.
 Perhaps this is because of the area’s unpopularity: one online reviewer called a nearby park “the saddest park in New York.”
 She goes on to cite noise and traffic as the vicinity’s biggest nuisances.